perfringis/droplo-recruitment-task/README.md

 - The path to `data/data.csv` could not be resolved.
 Additionally, template literals are not needed.
 - The `__dirname` is pointing to the specific directory and that implementation is "fragile" to any changes.
 - The `global.gc` will never invoke.
 Moreover, custom cleaning the memory should be investigated via `--inspect`.
+- Instead of using `console.info` or `console.error`.
+The project should use logging system such as `winston`.

 ## What have I done?

 - I moved schema and model to separate directories for better readability.
 - I moved `ImageProcessor` class to separate directory.
+- Introduced `prettier` for better readability of the code.
+- Removed `global.gc`.
+- Introduced `winston` logging system.